5 Reasons Why We'll Never Share a Birth Story on Our Blog

 Also: Why We Don’t Say “Birth Is Beautiful”

-3. And that leads us to this question: who gets to decide what a birth was like?
+Who gets to decide what a birth was like?

 We believe that the person who gave birth is the person who shapes the story of their own experience.
 In reality, every person in the labor has their own version of how the birth went, including the person giving birth, their partner and/or loved ones, their doula(s), their care providers - maybe even their baby!
 We're all experiencing it through the lens of our own perspective, our own lives, our own perceptions about how the world works.